• Projects

 Whistle Blowers, 3 Days Awake, Los Angeles, California 2014

-USC Station Gallery, Los Angeles, CA [solo show] 2013
+Abigail Raphael Collins, USC Station Gallery solo exhibition, Los Angeles, CA 2013

 Invisible Fortress, Project Broom, Seoul, South Korea 2012